ot2i7ba/UFEDMapper/README.md

 ## Releases
 A compiled and 7zip-packed version of UFEDMapper for Windows is available as a release.
 You can download it from the **[Releases](https://github.com/ot2i7ba/UFEDMapper/releases)** section on GitHub.
 This version includes all necessary dependencies and can be run without requiring Python to be installed on your system.

+# Notes
+> [!IMPORTANT]
+> An internet connection is required to display the maps in the generated HTML files.
+This is because the maps are rendered using Plotly, which relies on online resources to load the map tiles and other visualization components.
+Rest assured, no information from your local system is sent to Plotly during this process.
+The map data is sourced from OpenStreetMap, ensuring compliance with GDPR regulations.

 # Example